JoshData/django-database-storage-backend/README.md

 ## Features

 * Easily configure a media storage backend that just uses your existing database for storing and serving your media files.
-* Filenames don't leak the name of the file that it was uploaded from and are based on the file hash to prevent unauthorized users from guessing file URLs.
+* Filenames don't leak the name of the file that it was uploaded from and are based on a hash of the file's content to prevent unauthorized users from guessing file URLs.
-* MIME type autodetection for the Content-Type header when downloading files (based on the file extension).
+* Secure headers are set to prevent untrusted content from being a cross-site scripting vulnerability.
 * The backend supports the `delete`, `exists`, `listdir`, `size`, `url`, `created_time`, and `modified_time` functions.
 * Stored files appear in the Django admin.